Nipon Goswami: Filmography

-Goswami debuted in the Assamese film industry as a child artist in the movie Piyali Phukan, directed by Phani Sarma in 1957.
+Goswami debuted in the Assamese film industry as a child artist in the film Piyoli Phukan, directed by Phani Sarma in 1957.
 As a lead actor, Sangram was his first Assamese film and a hit movie.
-His next movie Dr. Bezbaruah released in 1969 brought him recognition as a star to act in many movies in the coming years.
-He also acted in a few Hindi movies as a character actor.
+His next film Dr. Bezbaruah released in 1969 brought him recognition as a star to act in many movies in the coming years.
+He also acted in a few Hindi films as a character actor.
 Goswami was actively involved in mobile theatres, notably, Abaahan, Kohinoor, Hengul, and Shakuntala.
-He also appeared in few television serials like Writu aahe writu jaai'.
+He also appeared in few television serials like Writu Aahe Writu Jaai.

+In his later years he acted in multiple films including Tumi Aahibaane, Underworld and Dr. Bezbaruah 2.